-- Essays, creative nonfiction and other prose: up to 3 pieces which do not exceed 4000 words each.
+- Fiction, essays, creative nonfiction and other prose: up to 3 pieces which do not exceed 4000 words each.
 Acceptable file types include doc, docx, txt & rtf.

 - Audio/Visual artwork: up to 5 photos, paintings, prints or other forms of art.
 Acceptable file types include jpg & tiff for art/photography, mp3 for audio and mp4 & mov for video.

 Each submission must be accompanied by a bio in doc, docx, txt or rtf format.
 Bios should not exceed 150 words.
-Please include your website and twitter handle, if desired.
+We also provide the opportunity to list your website, Twitter and Instagram links, if desired.

 By submitting, you guarantee you hold the rights to the work, and you grant About Place Journal the rights to publish the submitted work.
 After publication, rights revert to the author.
 Original, previously unpublished work only.
 All pieces must be submitted through Submittable.